-Sanford Health Orthopedics & Sports Medicine is giving the Sioux Falls, South Dakota, community an opportunity for faster care with its five walk-in clinics.
+Sanford Health Orthopedics and Sports Medicine is giving the Sioux Falls, South Dakota, community an opportunity for faster care with its five walk-in clinics.

 “The orthopedic walk-in clinic is designed to see patients with bone and joint aches or pains and get them on the fast track to great care,” Dr. Valentine told Sanford Health News.
 “From there, if they need to see a specialist, for example, foot and ankle or hand and wrist, we can set that up as well.”